 Successful cyber security programs have a clear understanding of access rights and limit employee and vendor access to sensitive systems and data to those individuals or service providers whose job descriptions require such access.

-An effective system also monitors failed login attempts, password change requests, unusual requests, and ensures that changes to access rights receive appropriate approvals from designated managers and any anomalies detected are investigated.
+An effective system also monitors failed login attempts, password change requests, and unusual requests, and ensures that changes to access rights receive appropriate approvals from designated managers and any anomalies detected are investigated.

 Data Loss Prevention